geodynamics/aspect/doc/sphinx/parameters/Postprocess.md

 &lsquo;ascii file&rsquo;: Generates a distribution of particles from coordinates specified in an Ascii data file.
 The file format is a simple text file, with as many columns as spatial dimensions and as many lines as particles to be generated.
 Initial comment lines starting with &lsquo;#&rsquo; will be discarded.
 Note that this plugin always generates as many particles as there are coordinates in the data file, the &ldquo;Postprocess/Particles/Number of particles&rdquo; parameter has no effect on this plugin.
 All of the values that define this generator are read from a section &ldquo;Postprocess/Particles/Generator/Ascii file&rdquo; in the input file, see Section~\ref{parameters:Postprocess/Particles/Generator/Ascii_20file}.

 &lsquo;probability density function&rsquo;: Generate a random distribution of particles over the entire simulation domain.
 The probability density is prescribed in the form of a user-prescribed function.
-The format of this function follows the syntax understood by the muparser library, see Section~\ref{sec:muparser-format}.
+The format of this function follows the syntax understood by the muparser library, see {ref}`sec:run-aspect:parameters-overview:muparser-format`.
 The return value of the function is always checked to be a non-negative probability density but it can be zero in parts of the domain.

 &lsquo;quadrature points&rsquo;: Generates particles at the quadrature points of each active cell of the triangulation.
 Here, Gauss quadrature of degree (velocity\_degree + 1), is used similarly to the assembly of Stokes matrix.